techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=111
 (4939)
 Select INCORRECT statement about serialization. (choose 1)

-a.
-The process of writing an object is called serialization.
+A. The process of writing an object is called serialization.

-b.
-To serialize an object, first create an instance of java.io.ObjectOutputStream.
+B. To serialize an object, first create an instance of java.io.ObjectOutputStream.

-c.
-When an Object Output Stream serializes an object that contains references to another object, every referenced object is not serialized along with the original object.
+C. When an Object Output Stream serializes an object that contains references to another object, every referenced object is not serialized along with the original object.

-d.
-When an object is serialized, it will probably be deserialized by a different JVM.
+D. When an object is serialized, it will probably be deserialized by a different JVM.

-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: